Ing-Dayana/Ing-Dayana/README.md

           Illustrator
           Photoshop

-- 📫 Contact me by email "davamaju@gmail.com" or on my Profile in Linkedin "www.linkedin.com/in/dayana-v-martínez-"
+- 🌐 You can find me on:
+     Email: "davamaju24@gmail.com"
+     Linkedin: "www.linkedin.com/in/dayana-v-martínez-"

 - 🎨 You can see my UI UX designs, 3D designs for websites, Frontend development at:
       "https://www.behance.net/vanessamartine12/projects"
       "https://www.pinterest.com.mx/IngDayanaMartinez/